amrheing/my_smart_home_devices/README.md

 i do not use sensors from shelly.
 The window sensors are too big and the smoke sensor was not deliverd in time i needed

+The H&T (also with usb power) and also the water sensor goes offline when they are not deliver data to increase the battery live.
+Then there is a offline state in HA what i do not like.

 - Shelly 1
 - Shelly 1 PM